genie-coder21/Windows-Easy-Apply/README.txt

 This tool is Free for a trial version.
-Trial Version allows you to complete 5 runs every 30 mins.
+Trial Version allows you to complete 5 runs every 30 mins. email me for prices and payment options for the full version. botautomatorgene@gmail.com

 INSTALL:
 The only things you need to do to install this tool is download the package and download Chromium which is an open source version of Google Chrome.